FAQs

 Yes, please let us know which colours you are interested in and we will ask our distributor to post some small samples directly to you.
 Please try to limit your request to 3 or 4 colours, so they can be sent in the post without the need for a courier.

-Should I view the quartz slabs before I order?
+Should I view the slabs before I order?

 Because quartz is a man-made material, it is very consistent.
 Therefore, samples are indicative of the material you will receive, so it is not normally necessary to view the full slabs.
 Having said that, there will be slight colour variations between production batches of engineered quartz, so it is not recommended to mix worktops from separate batches of quartz, especially if the worktops are joined together (e.g. if an existing kitchen is being altered or extended).
 Some premium quartz products have recently been developed with large veined patterns to replicate famous marbles.
 Because samples don't always fully show the pattern, it can normally be arranged for clients to visit distributors' warehouses to view full slabs if necesssary.

-Is it easy to look after quartz worktops?
+Is it easy to look after quartz and mineral worktops?

 Yes, ease of maintenance is one of the main selling points of quartz.
 Because the porosity of quartz is so low (typically around 0.05%), it is stain resistant.
 It is also a highly durable surface, so is resistant to scratches and damage.
 However it is possible to mark and damage quartz worktops if they are not cared for correctly, so we issue some simple care and maintenance guidelines for clients to follow after we have completed an installation.